HossamAbdelraof/Facebook/README.md

 > 4- code <br>

 ### Graph API exploler

-first step to use facebook API is to sign up as devloper at [Facebook for Devlopers](https://developers.facebook.com/)
+1- first step to use facebook API is to sign up as devloper at [Facebook for Devlopers](https://developers.facebook.com/) 2- then [create your first app](https://developers.facebook.com/docs/development/create-an-app) to get your access token 3- after that go to [Graph API exploler](https://developers.facebook.com/tools/explorer/) to get access token and collect the data

+> the access token is limited for 1h but you can expand access token or get lifelong access token
+######